- List two common text file formats for importing data into numpy arrays.

 Plain text files simply list out the values on separate lines without any symbols or delimiters to indicate separate values.

-For example, average monthly precipitation values for Boulder, CO can be stored as a plain text file (.txt), with a separate line for each month’s value.
+For example, average monthly precipitation (inches) for Boulder, CO, collected by the U.S. National Oceanic and Atmospheric Administration (NOAA), can be stored as a plain text file (.txt), with a separate line for each month’s value.

 0.70 0.75 1.85 2.93 3.05 2.02 1.93 1.62 1.84 1.31 1.39 0.84